-A Beginner’s Guide to Swift Functions in 2023
+A Beginner’s Guide to Swift Functions

 Learn how to reduce code repetition in your Swift projects by using functions.
 You’ll also learn the many benefits of using Swift functions in this article.